-Although the Israelite credo holds the concept of revelation rooted in a distant source, it leaves the individual with a choice and an obligation to complete the acts of Genesis.
-In the story of creation, human beings receive permission to conquer and rule:’… and God said unto them, be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth’ (Genesis 1:28), and in Psalms ‘…Thou madest him to have dominion over the works of thy hands; thou hast put all things under his feet: All sheep and oxen, yea, and the beasts of the field’ (Psalms 8:6–7) Human beings are different from other creatures, and, like God, are envisioned as a being external to nature, imposing their own will and rules upon it (Lurie 2007, p.
-45).
+In the story of creation, human beings receive permission to conquer and rule:’… and God said unto them, be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth’ (Gen. 1.28), and in Psalms ‘…Thou madest him to have dominion over the works of thy hands; thou hast put all things under his feet: All sheep and oxen, yea, and the beasts of the field’ (Ps.
+8.6–7).
+Human beings are different from other creatures, and, like God, are envisioned as a being external to nature, imposing their own will and rules upon it (Lurie 2007.45).

 The separation of humanity from nature is not unique to the story of creation, but is interwoven throughout the Bible.
-Thus, in the story of Cain and Abel: ‘If thou doest well, shalt thou not be accepted? and if thou doest not well, sin lieth at the door.
-And unto thee shall be his desire, and thou shalt rule over him’ (Genesis 4:7).
-This verse suggests that the desire for evil exists in human nature—‘unto thee shall be his desire’—however, humanity is given a free choice, the ability to overcome his nature—‘thou shalt rule over him’.
-The ability to overcome natural urges, moreover, signifies humanity’s separation from nature.
-Cain exerts his free will and chooses wrongdoing.
-In the biblical context, Cain cannot claim, like the Homeric heroes, that since he is controlled by external forces, he cannot be held accountable for his actions.
 Although in the conclusion of the story of Cain and Abel we find the notion of ‘damned for all times’, the story in fact reaffirms the precedence of agriculture.
 Although God accepts Abel’s sacrifice, Abel is murdered and Cain is the one who survives.
-This signifies that God has, in fact, accepted the idea of humanity’s intervention in the course of nature.
+God has, in fact, accepted the idea of humanity’s intervention in the course of nature.
 It is evident in the biblical story that history is shaped by Cain, by the man who interferes with nature and shapes it to fulfill his needs.
-Tubal, one of Cain’s descendants, is the father of technological civilization, ‘an instructor of every artificer in brass and iron’ (Genesis 4:22).
+Tubal, one of Cain’s descendants, is the father of technological civilization, ‘an instructor of every artificer in brass and iron’ (Gen. 4.22).

-Humanity’s intervention in nature is found also in the story of Eden: The first man was brought to Eden in order to make a life for himself, a life in which he will have to work the land and to transform it beyond its raw initial conditions of creation: ‘And the Lord God took the man, and put him into the garden of Eden to dress it and to keep it’ (Genesis 2:15).
+Humanity’s intervention in nature is found also in the story of Eden: The first man was brought to Eden in order to make a life for himself, a life in which he will have to work the land and to transform it beyond its raw initial conditions of creation: ‘And the Lord God took the man, and put him into the Garden of Eden to dress it and to keep it’ (Gen. 2.15).